danieljprice/splash/docs/main.rst

 wave exact solution is shown in Figure \ `[fig:sedov] <#fig:sedov>`__.

 .. figure:: figs/sedov_example.png
-   :alt: Example of a plot utilising the Sedov blast wave exact solution.
-Taken from Rosswog & Price (2007).
+   :alt: sedov exact solution
    :name: fig:sedov
    :width: 50.0%

    Example of a plot utilising the Sedov blast wave exact solution.
-   Taken from Rosswog & Price (2007).
+   Taken from [RP07]_.

 Plotting an exact solution from a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See §\ `4.6.23 <#sec:exactsolns>`__.
 One of the options for exact